Confidence intervals for the Cox model test error from cross-validation: Experiments

-This colon cancer data comes from a randomized control trial that aimed to assess the efficacy of combining two adjuvant therapy for stage III colon cancer \citep{Moertel_1995}.
+The colon cancer data comes from a randomized control trial that aimed to assess the efficacy of combining two adjuvant therapy for stage III colon cancer \citep{Moertel_1995}.
 The data set comprises 929 patients and 11 predictors.
 The data matrix contains a total of 1858 rows as there are two observations per patient for different event types: death and recurrence.
+The predictors include the treatment type, clinical information like the patient age and sex, and quantitative descriptions of the tumor and colon.
 We filter for event type death (etype=2) leading to a data matrix with n=929 and p=11.
 We ran a total of 200 simulations with 200 repetitions.
-Results are summarized in Table 1.
-This data set and its corresponding documentation is available in R package {\bf survival} as the dataframe {\bf colon} \citep{survival-package}.

-\subsection{Prediction of Clinical Outcomes from Genomic Profiles (PRECOG) data (p > n)}
+\item \textbf{Prediction of Clinical Outcomes from Genomic Profiles (PRECOG) data (p > n)}

 The PRECOG data set is an amalgamation of 165 cancer gene expression data with patient clinical outcome \citep{Gentles_2015}.
+This pan-cancer data set was curated with the goal of better understanding the prognostic landscape of genes and immune cells for humans, which can lead to novel biomarker discoveries and therapeutic targets.
 Gene expression data are typically characterized by a large number of genes to be used as features with a much smaller number of samples.
-For the experiment, we chose and preprocessed the 8 data sets that were used to train the FOXM1-KLRB1 prognostic model in the paper resulting in n=1086, p=4708.
-We took the top 180 features with the highest variance to reduce the feature space leading to the final matrix of size n=1161, p=200.
+For the experiment, we chose and preprocessed the 8 data sets that were used to train the FOXM1-KLRB1 prognostic model as described in the paper resulting in n=1086, p=4708.
+The ID for gene expression data sets used for training are GSE32062, E-TABM-38, GSE10358, GSE4475, GSE8894, GSE1993, and GSE19234.
+We converted the expression values into z-scores then took the top 180 features with the highest variance to reduce the feature space leading to the final matrix of size n=1086, p=180.
 We randomly sampled 150 patients from the 1086 patients for constructing the confidence intervals and used the remainder for measuring the C-index.
 We ran a total of 150 simulations with 200 repetitions each.
-Results are summarized in Table 1.
-The PRECOG data set is available through \url{ https://precog.stanford.edu/}.